 For most boys, talking seriously about their private parts can be a little embarrassing.
-And for teen boys, the topic is strictly off-limits — especially in front of their moms.
 But if you have a son, it's important that he knows to tell you or a health care provider if he ever has genital pain, especially in his scrotum or testes.

 If your son has testicular torsion, he'll feel a sudden, possibly severe pain in his scrotum and one of his testicles.
 The pain can get worse or ease a bit, but probably won't go away completely.

 If your son has sudden groin pain, get him to a hospital emergency room as soon as you can.
 Because surgery might be necessary, it's important to not give your son anything to eat or drink before seeking medical care.

 - swelling, especially on one side of the scrotum

 - one testicle appears to be higher than the other

 Sometimes, the spermatic cord can become twisted and then untwist itself without treatment.
 This is called torsion and detorsion, and it can make testicular torsion more likely to happen again in the future.